 Comic

-An extraordinarily lively mosaic of the new Catalan comic
+An extraordinarily vivid mosaic of the new Catalan comic

-Finestres publishes 'Vinyetari 6', an anthology that collects the best comics from the 6th ARA Comic Award
+Finestres publishes 'Vinyetari 6', an anthology that gathers the best comics from the 6th ARA Comic Award

 At the top, Pau Esparó, Feliciano García Zecchin, Marlene Krause, J. Lobo Hispano López, Pol Guillen and Ferran Vidal; at the bottom, Miguel Pang, Anna Ferrer (Annadiplosis), Anna-Lina Mattar and Marta Sabaté.